miloserdev/openbmc/poky/documentation/ref-manual/qa-checks.rst

 - ``package contains desktop file with key 'MimeType' but does not inhert mime-xdg: <packagename> path '<file>' [mime-xdg]``

-    The specified package contains a .desktop file with a 'MimeType' key present, but does not inherit the :ref:`ref-classes-mime-xdg` class that is required in order for that to be activated.
-Either add ``inherit mime`` to the recipe or remove the files at the :ref:`ref-tasks-install` step if they are not needed.
+    The specified package contains a .desktop file with a 'MimeType' key present, but does not inherit the mime-xdg class that is required in order for that to be activated.
+Either add ``inherit mime`` to the recipe or remove the files at the ``do_install`` step if they are not needed.

 .. _qa-check-src-uri-bad: